omaskery/outboxen/README.md

 # outboxen

-Outboxen is a library for implementing the [transactional outbox pattern](transactional-outbox-pattern) in Go.
+Outboxen is a library for implementing the [transactional outbox pattern][transactional-outbox-pattern] in Go.

 I found that there weren't many libraries for implementing this in Go, and the ones that did exist made different design trade-offs than I would make.